-Wong Ching-po’s “Revenge: A Love Story” crafts a tricky crime tale on the cusp of horror, balances the grisly and the sentimental without wallowing excessively in either.
+Wong Ching-po’s “Revenge: A Love Story” crafts a tricky crime tale on the cusp of horror, balancing the grisly and the sentimental without wallowing excessively in either.
 Fans of outre Hong Kong action cinema should approve, with healthy home-format prospects and possible remake potential outside Asia.